bytecodealliance/wasm-micro-runtime/README.md

 Architecture
 =========================
 The application manager component handles the packets that the platform recieved from external through any communication buses such as socket, serial port, PSI.
-The packets are either request, response or event.
-It will service the resource request with URI "/applet" and call the runtime glue layer interfaces for installing/uninstalling the application from runtime.
+A packet type can be either request, response or event.
+It will service the request with URI "/applet" and call the runtime glue layer interfaces for installing/uninstalling the application.
 For other URIs, it will filter the resource registeration table and router the request to internal queue of responsible application.

 The WebAssembly runtime is the execution environment for WASM applications.